 Additional Accreditations and Affiliations

-The School of Teacher Education is accredited by the Oklahoma Commission for Teacher Preparation (OCTP).
+The School of Teacher Education is accredited by the Office of Educational Quality and Accountability.

 National Professional Associations, Affiliations, and Approvals